How to write a salon business proposal

 What’s the first step?

-Before doing anything else, you need to sit down and come up with a strong executive summary that provides an overview of your business proposal.
-It should quickly touch on important points as well as providing your mission statement and philosophies on customer service.
+Before doing anything else, sit down and come up with a strong executive summary that provides an overview of your salon business plan.
+It should touch on important points as well as providing your mission statement and philosophies on customer service.

-Take a look at the about page for Moha Hairdressers, they explain their location, the services they provide, along with the events they specialize in.
+Take a look at the about page for Moha Hairdressers: they explain their location, the services they provide, along with the events they specialise in.
+This is an example of how you would explain your services and mission statement to a potential investor in your salon business plan.

-Make sure to also go into detail when describing your products & services, this means stating whether you’ll be appointment only or if you’ll also serve walk-ins.
-You also need to list all of your provided services (hair, nails, spa, etc.)
+Make sure to also go into detail when describing your products and services.
+This means stating whether you’re appointment only or if you’ll serve walk-ins.
+You also need to list all of your provided salon services (hair, nails, spa, etc.)

 Let’s talk finances!